 15 Things You Didn't Know About 'A Christmas Story'

 In the “Instagram vs. Reality” version of holiday movies, those magical, picture-perfect Hallmark Christmas movies are “Instagram” and A Christmas Story is the more dysfunctional “Reality.”
 Whether it’s the turkey-related mishap, those unfortunate gifts from relatives, or the “I can’t put my arms down” feeling after bundling up a little too well, A Christmas Story is filled with widely relatable vignettes about this busy time of year.
 Thanks to TBS, viewers can catch the classic 1983 film during the 24-hour-long marathon every year on Christmas Eve.
-Or, you can purchase your own copy to keep on hand year after year (A Christmas Story DVD, $7.99, Amazon).
+Or, you can purchase your own copy of the DVD ($9, Target) to keep on hand.
 But even if you tune in year after year, you still might be missing out on some interesting information about the film and its production.

 Read through our list to brush up on your A Christmas Story trivia before you binge-watch the movie all winter.

 MGM didn’t have much faith in A Christmas Story at the time of its 1983 release—such little faith, in fact, that the company only distributed the movie to show in theaters for a few weeks.
 It wasn’t until a few years later, thanks to the growth of home video and cable television, that the film solidified its spot as an American Christmas classic.